-Some fraud cases will prosecute just one person.
-Others involve groups of people who allegedly worked together to perpetrate the fraud.
-In some cases, innocent homeowners or professionals are charged even if they were unaware of the fraud.
+In many fraud cases, only a single party faces prosecution.
+Others involve groups of people who allegedly worked together to commit the fraud.
+In some cases, innocent homeowners or professionals are charged, even if they were unaware of the illegal activity.

-It depends on what happened.
+The laws governing mortgage fraud in Los Angeles are varied.
 Unlike some states, California does not have a specific statute for mortgage fraud.
-Instead, you may be charged with Penal Code 487, California’s “Grand Theft” law.
+Instead, you will likely face charges under a broader law like Penal Code 487, California’s “grand theft” law.

 Grand theft is an all-purpose statute used for any theft of something worth $950 or more.
-Because the threshold is only $950, virtually any mortgage fraud counts.
-The specific type of grand theft used for mortgage fraud is “theft by false pretenses,” which basically means using lies or misinformation to steal something (or defraud money).
+Because the threshold for this charge is only $950, virtually any mortgage fraud counts as grand theft.
+The specific type of grand theft used for mortgage fraud is “theft by false pretenses,” which means using lies or misinformation to steal something (or defraud money).

 However, the legal definition of grand theft is very specific.
-The prosecutor has to prove four main facts:
+The prosecutor must prove four main facts:

-- The reason you did this was to either get the property or the value of the loan, and
+- The reason you performed this action was to either get the property or the value of the loan

-- You did in fact get possession of the property, or the loan money, because the victim believed your false information.
+- You did, in fact, obtain possession of the property or the loan money because the victim believed your false information

 If the prosecutor cannot prove even one of these facts, you should not be convicted.
-This makes it possible to defend even some of the toughest mortgage fraud cases.
+This makes it possible for a mortgage fraud lawyer in Los Angeles to defend even some of the toughest cases.

 Click to contact our Criminal Defense Lawyers today

-- Lack of evidence.
 Real estate cases are always complex, and investigators often rely on shaky evidence or their own interpretation of documents.
 Remember that the court requires facts and evidence, not accusations.
-It is possible to challenge individual pieces of evidence and have them suppressed, or challenge the entire proceeding for lack of evidence and potentially have the case dismissed.
+It is possible to challenge individual pieces of evidence and have them suppressed or challenge the entire proceeding for lack of evidence and potentially have the case dismissed.

 Additionally, plea bargains can be extremely useful in mortgage fraud cases.
 The result can be a reduced charge, reduced penalties, and even no jail time.